What next after AS/A level Mathematics?

 All students who are made an offer are invited to attend a Visit Day between November and April, which includes a one-to-one chat with a member of academic staff.
 The interview may lead to an offer reduced by one A level grade or equivalent.

 If you are invited to an interview, you may it useful to read the general advice on Preparing for interviews from NRICH.
-The legacy FMSP produced some examples of typical mathematical and general interview questions, and suggestions for wider reading that will help you demonstrate your interest in maths.
+The FMSP produced some examples of typical mathematical and general interview questions, and suggestions for wider reading that will help you demonstrate your interest in maths.
+This advice can be found within the FMSP Resources Archive.

 Preparing for a mathematically-rich university course or apprenticeship